robertdavidgraham/heartleech/README.md

 and the system libraries for OpenSSL, but it seems to work without too much trouble.

 #Running#

 Run like the following:

-    ./heartleech -t www.cloudflarechallenge.com -f challenge.bin -l 1000000
+    ./heartleech www.cloudflarechallenge.com -f challenge.bin

 This will send a million heartbeat requests to the server, which by the way will create a 64-gigabyte file, since each heartbeet is 64k in size.
-You can then grep that file for private keys and such.
+You can then grep that file for cookies, keys, and so on.

+Or, run like the following

+    ./heartleech www.cloudflarechallenge.com -a

+This will automatically search the contents looking for prime factors for RSA keys, and if found, rebuilds the private key file for you and exits.
+Doesn't work with non-RSA keys.

 #Discussion#